SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex1/README.md

 The key field **`uuid`** is a *Universally Unique Identifier (UUID)*.

-This mandatory for a managed scenario where early numbering is used.
+This is mandatory for a managed scenario where early numbering is used.
 That means where the ABAP framework automatically generates values for the key field when creating the data.

 The last four fields